quattor/quattor.github.com/_posts/2012-10-31-aquilon-prerequisites.md

 [Repoforge](http://repoforge.org), but as of this writing they haven't built it yet.

+In the mean time it can be found in [our externals repository](http://yum.quattor.org/externals/).

 To build it yourself:

 * Grab the SPEC file.